Khal-Shah/git-github-rsma/README.md

 to move to another branch: git checkout nameOfBranchYouWannaMoveTo (checks out from the branch you were on and moves to another branch).

+Merging:

+files created in another branch would not show up on the masters branch, so if I wanna merge it with the master branch I would have to: go to the destination branch (Master) then...git merge branchYouWannaMergeWith